Prop Firm Reviews

 Broker backed prop firms are often seen as the most reliable because of their connections to regulated financial companies.
 Pricing usually comes from the same pricing feed as their brokerage operations, so spreads and fees can be lower than independent firms.
 It can also make it easier if you’re planning on switching to CFD trading down the track, as you can sign up to a regulated broker with similar trading conditions as what you are used to.

-Independent firms make up many of the top prop firms in the industry.
-They don’t operate under a broker, which gives them more flexibility in how they design challenges, profit splits, and scaling plans.
-This is why you’ll often see larger account sizes or lower entry costs compared to broker backed firms.
+Independent firms like Topstep, FTMO, The 5%ers, or The Funded Trader make up many of the top prop firms in the industry.
+They don’t operate under a regulated broker, which is why you’ll often see them promote larger account sizes or lower entry costs compared to broker backed firms, because they aren’t as restricted and not under as much scrutiny from financial authorities.

-Pricing tends to be less transparent than broker backed firms, and each firm is structured differently.
-Some independents connect to a single liquidity feed, others use a blend, and not all disclose their providers.
-That doesn’t automatically make execution unreliable, but it does mean conditions can vary from what you’d see with a regulated broker.
+Despite independent firms often looking better on paper, pricing tends to be less transparent than broker backed firms, and each firm is structured differently.
+Some independents connect to a single liquidity feed, others use a blend, and some don’t disclose their liquidity providers at all.
+That doesn’t automatically make execution unreliable, but it does mean conditions can vary from what you’d see with a regulated broker, and you may run into more slippage or sudden rule changes.

-The prop firms in this category scored less than 50/100 and didn’t meet our standards, either because their rules lacked clarity, support was slow, or payouts weren’t consistent.
-Some of them promote very large accounts or unusually high profit splits, but those offers don’t carry much weight if withdrawals aren’t handled properly.
+The prop firms in this category like Apex Trader Funding and ETF scored less than 50/100 and didn’t meet our standards, either because their rules lacked clarity, customer support was slow and vague, or profit payouts were unreliable and inconsistent.
+Some of them promote very large accounts or unusually high profit splits, but those offers don’t carry much weight if withdrawals aren’t handled properly or you cant pass the challenge.

 This section covers firms that have closed down, usually due to financial strain or regulatory pressure.
 When a firm stops operating, traders lose their challenge fees and any pending payouts, which is why it’s important to check stability before joining.